nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

 ## ELPA

-To build NWChem with the [ELPA](https://gitlab.mpcdf.mpg.de/elpa/elpa) eigensolver library, you need first to set the ScaLAPACK settings as describe in the previous [section](#ScaLAPACK) and then you need to define the following environment variables at compile time:
+To build NWChem with the [ELPA](https://gitlab.mpcdf.mpg.de/elpa/elpa) eigensolver library, you need first to set the ScaLAPACK settings as described in the previous [section](#ScaLAPACK) and then you need to define the following environment variables at compile time:

 ```